noegracia/noegracia.github.io/content/posts/my-life/about-me/my-routine/index.md

 ## Meal Preps

 Nutrition is a crucial part of maintaining a balanced lifestyle.
 I'm a dedicated meal prepper, ensuring that I have a nutritious meal ready for the next day to avoid long meal breaks.
 My meal prep is pretty simple.
 It always includes 3 important components: protein sources like chicken, salmon, or beef, coupled with carbohydrates like rice or pasta, and vegetables.
 On weekends, I allow myself to be more flexible, enjoying restaurant meals.
-I eat a lot of fruits, my favorites being bananas, kiwis and tangerines in season.
+I eat a lot of fruit, my favorites being bananas, kiwis and tangerines in season.

 ## Sleep

 A good night's sleep is non-negotiable in my routine.
 I aim for a solid 7-8 hours of rest every night.
 To ensure a peaceful night's sleep, I have a calming bedtime routine.
-I brush my teeths, do my skincare and then I like to wind down with a good book; currently, I'm immersed in Brandon Sanderson's "The Final Empire".
+I brush my teeth, do my skincare and then I like to wind down with a good book; currently, I'm immersed in Brandon Sanderson's "The Final Empire".
 I make sure to close all windows and shut off every light, creating the perfect sleep environment.